 The following graphic depicts the percentage distribution of gross written premiums for continuing business by line of business for the year ended December 31, 2021.
+See "Our Business" on page 94 depicting the percentage distribution of gross written premiums for continuing business by line of business for the twelve months ended June 30, 2022.

 The following charts outline the percentage of gross written premiums for continuing business on an admitted and non-admitted basis, by duration of risk (Short Tail, which is generally less than two years versus Medium Tail, which is generally greater than two years), and by distribution source for the year ended December 31, 2021.
+See "Our Business" on page 95 for a presentation of these charts as of the twelve months ended June 30, 2022.